revvv/gdash/README.md

      Unfortunately some 8-Bit caves were manually created by binary editing with wrong bufferfly directions.
      You can try to import them with version GDash-export 1.1.
 Usually these caves start with binary header _GDashCRL_.
      See [#40](https://github.com/revvv/gdash-export-CrLi/issues/40)
-- Q: Does GDash for cygwin support gamepads?
+- Q: Does GDash for cygwin support gamepads?<br>
-  A: In theory yes, but currently after a cygwin update, it does not work any more.<br>
+  A: In theory yes, but currently after a cygwin update, it does not work any more.
      I don't know if or when cygwin will fix it.
 If you know more, please let me know!<br>
      Note that the GDash for cygwin is just a proof of concept: It's not really playable.